QENSlibrary/QENSmodels/tools/README.md

   This notebook displays $S(q, \omega)$ in linear and log scale for a selected model from the QENS library.
 This model can be convoluted with a Gaussian instrument profile .

+- run_doctest.sh
+  This script runs doctest through the models in `QENSmodels`.